mark-watson/Racket-AI-book/manuscript/nlp.md

 |#
 ~~~~~~~~

-Let's try some examples in a Racker REPL:
+Let's try some examples in a Racket REPL:

 ```
 > Racket-AI-book-code/nlp $ racket